rritec/Cloud-Data-Engineering/03-Azure-Data-Factory(ADF)/ADF09_Pipenine from Blob to Azure Sql Database.md

 # Answers
 1. A data-driven workflow that can ingest data from multiple sources
+2. Three types, those are given below, for more info refer [doc](https://learn.microsoft.com/en-in/azure/data-factory/concepts-pipelines-activities?tabs=data-factory)
-2. **Data movement activities:** These activities write data from any source store to a data sink. **Data transformation activities:** These activities transform, filter, and enhance data. **Control activities:** These activities can include deleting a file, copying data between sources, or looping through items.
+    1. **Data movement activities:** These activities write data from any source store to a data sink.
+    2. **Data transformation activities:** These activities transform, filter, and enhance data.
+    3. **Control activities:** These activities can include deleting a file, copying data between sources, or looping through items.